trekawek/mac-plus-ps2/README.md

 #### Connecting to Macintosh Plus

-Get a phone cord with RJ10 plug and connect pin as follows:
+Get a phone cord with RJ10 plug and connect pin as follows (pin 1 of the phone jack is on the left when the wire side is facing toward you):

 1. GND -> GND.
 2. +CLK -> pin D6,